Clock Monte Carlo methods

-To avoid these costly evaluations, we introduce a bound Bernoulli process with a {\it configuration-independent} probability $\widehat{p_i}$, so that $1-\widehat{p_i} \geq 1-p_i (\scrS \! \myto \! \scrS')$.
+To avoid these costly evaluations, we introduce a bound Bernoulli process with a {\it configuration-independent} probability $\widehat{p_i}$, so that $1-\widehat{p_i} \geq 1-p_i (\scrS \! \myto \! \scrS')$, as done in Ref. \cite{Luijten_1995}.
 An actual rejection at a factor $i$ corresponds to a bound rejection once resampled with relative probability

 At each factor $i$, three events are possible: (${\rm A}_1$) bound acceptance with $p_i^{{\rm A}_1} \! = \! \hat{p}_i$, ($\rm A_2$) bound rejection and resampling rejection with $p_{i}^{{\rm A}_2} \! = \!
 (1-\hat{p}_i) (1- p_{i,{\rm rel}})$, and (R) bound rejection and resampling acceptance with $p_{i}^{{\rm R}} \! = \!
 (1-\hat{p}_i) p_{i,{\rm rel}}$.
 Sampling the $i$th clock, i.e. the first-rejection at factor $i$, is then replaced by sampling a random path of events (${\rm A}_1$) or (${\rm A}_2$) for $ k \! \leq \! i \! -\!
 1$ and a first event (R) at $i$, as described by